 The Need for Suicide Prevention and Intervention Services

-- New Mexico ranks FIFTH among states with the highest suicide rates for all age-groups (American Association of Suicidology, dated September 20, 2012, downloaded from http://www.suicidology.org.
+- New Mexico ranks FOURTH among states with the highest suicide rates for all age-groups (CDC Wonder, 2017)

 - Bullying is associated with increases in suicide risk in young people who are victims of bullying (Kim, Leventhal, Koh, & Boyce, 2009) as well as increases in depression and other problems associated with suicide (Gina & Pozzoli, 2009; Fekkes, Pipers, & Verloove-Vanhorcik, 2004).